 § 33-38-15.
-Assessments of member insurers
+Assessments

 - (a) For the purpose of providing the funds necessary to carry out the powers and duties of the association, the board of directors shall assess the member insurers separately for the health account and for each subaccount of the life insurance and annuity account at such time and for such amounts as the board finds necessary.
-Assessment shall be due not less than 30 days after prior written notice to the member insurers. - (b) There shall be two classes of assessments, as follows: - (1) Class A assessments shall be made for the purpose of meeting administrative costs and other general expenses not related to a particular impaired or insolvent insurer, and examinations conducted under the authority of subsection (c) of Code Section 33-38-16; and - (2) Class B assessments shall be made to the extent necessary to carry out the powers and duties of the association under Code Section 33-38-7 with regard to an impaired or insolvent insurer. - (c)(1) The amount of any Class A assessment shall be determined by the board of directors and may be made on a pro rata or non-pro rata basis.
+Assessment shall be due not less than 30 days after prior written notice to the member insurers. - (b) There shall be two classes of assessments, as follows: - (1) Class A assessments shall be authorized and called for the purpose of meeting administrative costs and legal and other general expenses not related to a particular impaired or insolvent insurer, and examinations conducted under the authority of subsection (c) of Code Section 33-38-16; and - (2) Class B assessments shall be authorized and called to the extent necessary to carry out the powers and duties of the association under Code Section 33-38-7 with regard to an impaired or insolvent insurer. - (c)(1) The amount of any Class A assessment shall be determined by the board of directors and may be made on a pro rata or non-pro rata basis.
 If a Class A assessment is made on a pro rata basis, the board may provide that it be credited against future Class B assessments.
-An assessment for costs and expenses other than for examinations which is made on a non-pro rata basis shall not exceed \$150.00 per company in any one calendar year.
-The amount of any Class B assessment shall be allocated for assessment purposes among the accounts or subaccounts in subsection (c) of Code Section 33-38-5 pursuant to an allocation formula which may be based on the premiums or reserves of the impaired or insolvent insurer or any other standard deemed by the board in its sole discretion as being fair and reasonable under the circumstances.
+The amount of any Class B assessment except for assessments related to long-term care insurance, shall be allocated for assessment purposes between the accounts and among the subaccounts in subsection (c) of Code Section 33-38-5 pursuant to an allocation formula which may be based on the premiums or reserves of the impaired or insolvent insurer or any other standard deemed by the board in its sole discretion as being fair and reasonable under the circumstances.
+The amount of the Class B assessment for long-term care insurance written by the impaired or insolvent insurer shall be allocated according to a method included in the plan of operation and approved by the Commissioner.
+Such method shall provide for 50 percent of the assessment to be allocated to accident and health member insurers and 50 percent to be allocated to life and annuity member insurers. - (2) Class B assessments against member insurers for each account or subaccount shall be in the proportion that the premiums received on business in this state by each assessed member insurer on policies or contracts covered by each account or subaccount for the three most recent calendar years for which information is available preceding the year in which the member insurer became impaired or insolvent, as the case may be, bears to such premiums received on business in this state for such calendar years by all assessed member insurers.